 Have you been curious about plant-based eating but unsure where to start?
 You’re not alone!
-Plant-based diets are gaining popularity due to their health benefits and environmental impact and many people are asking what is a healthy plant-based diet.
+Plant-based diets are gaining popularity due to their health benefits and environmental impact, and many people are asking what is a healthy plant-based diet.
 But with so much information out there, it can be confusing to figure out what is a healthy plant-based diet and how to incorporate it.
+It’s worth noting that this article is meant to provide helpful information and personal experiences, but always consult a healthcare provider or registered dietitian for personalized advice.

 What is a Healthy Plant-Based Diet?